Gavin Pugh - A Videogame Programming Blog

 I tried this and for some reason my remote PC gets BSOD when trying to connect with my Xbox ONE controller connected to my local PC and I have the option checked to enable the controller.

-Comment from Eric Milota
+• Eric Milota says:

 Thanks for the info Gavin!
 I’ve shared this with my work mates.